-□ Level 4-global carbon dioxide sources and sinks.
-This product will also be generated monthly by members of the Orbiting Carbon Observatory science team at their home institutions by combining Orbiting Carbon Observatory Level 3 data with complex models of atmospheric transport and atmosphere/surface exchange.
-The Level 4 product will map the distribution of carbon dioxide sources and sinks over Earth's surface.
+- vapor and temperature.
+Estimates of the solar-induced chlorophyll fluorescence are also provided. - Level 3 Gridded global maps of the atmospheri carbon dioxide concentration, generated monthly by members of the competed Orbiting Carbon Observatory-2 science team. - Level 4 maps of global carbon dioxide sources and sinks.
+This product will also be generated monthly by members of the competed Orbiting Carbon Observatory-2 science team by combining Orbiting Carbon Observatory-2 Level 2 data with numerical models of atmospheric transport and atmosphere/surface carbon dioxide exchange.

-The JPL Data Center will archive and distribute the mission's data products.
-Scientists expect to begin archiving calibrated spectral radiances about six months after the end of the spacecraft's in-orbit checkout.
-An exploratory atmospheric carbon dioxide concentration product is expected to be available within nine months after completing in-orbit checkout.
+The NASA Goddard Earth Science Data and Information Services Center (GES DISC) will archive and distribute the mission's data products.
+Scientists expect to begin delivering calibrated spectral radiances about three months after the end of the spacecraft's in-orbit checkout.
+An exploratory atmospheric carbon dioxide concentration product is expected to be available within six months after completing in-orbit checkout.